 Your Aperture Choice Affects Your Photos Creatively

 Before you select your aperture camera setting, you may want to consider the creative outcome.
-This will help you decide which aperture settings might be best for the final image.
+This will help you decide which aperture settings might be best for the final photograph.

-You can harness the available light by adjusting the size of the aperture.
+You can harness the available light by adjusting the aperture larger or smaller.
 Before the light, from your scene, reaches your camera’s sensor, you can manipulate that light based on your creative vision.
 In a way, you’re painting with light.

 Think of how a painter uses different size brushes to create a masterpiece on canvas.
 Your canvas is your camera’s sensor, and your paint is light.
-You can control how much light to paint with by changing the size of the aperture.
+You can control how much light to paint with by changing the aperture.

 Plus, the different sizes of your aperture also gives you creative options for your final masterpiece.

-There are specific aperture sizes that can be used to blur part of your image.
+There are specific apertures that can be used to blur part of your image.
 And still, others that can enhance the sharpness of your photo.
 We’ll explore these different lens apertures in more detail, with some real-world examples, later on in this aperture guide.

 Bokeh occurs when a light source is blurred out due to the length of your lens, the distance the subject (s) are to the lens and the aperture.
 However, you can selectively choose a large aperture to enhance this effect with a shallow depth of field.

 The point at which you focus on is the starting point of the depth of field.
-That focus point will be the sharpest part of the entire image.
-Depending on the aperture used, parts of the image will become less and less in-focus.
+That focus point will be the sharpest part of the entire picture.
+Depending on the aperture selected, parts of the image will become less and less in-focus.

-This goes for both the foreground and background.
-The focal length of your lens and the distance of the subject to the lens can also affect the depth of field (and Bokeh).
+This goes for both the back and foreground.
+The focal lengths of your lens and the distance of the subject to the lens can also affect the DOF (and Bokeh).

-For example, a longer lens can achieve a similar depth of field compared to a large aperture.
-If a background is very blurry, compared to the foreground, it’s known to have a “shallow” depth of field.
+For example, a longer lens can achieve a similar DOF compared to a large aperture.
+If a background is very blurry, compared to the foreground, it’s known to have a “shallow” depth-of-field.

-Creating a blurry background was done intentionally, with a large aperture, to separate the owl from the background.
-Had I shot with a smaller aperture, rendering both the foreground and background in focus, there wouldn’t be any separation between the two.
+Creating a blurry background was done intentionally, with a large aperture, to separate the owl.
+Had I photographed with a smaller aperture, rendering both the foreground and background in focus, there wouldn’t be any separation between them.

 This would result in our eyes not knowing what to focus on first, the background, or the foreground.
 It would be too busy.
 In this case, the owl is the most essential part of the image.
 Therefore, by using a large aperture (2.8 in this case) it provides the depth of field required to separate the two and your eyes gravitate to the owl.

-TIP: Remember the following when you want to use the aperture creatively…
+TIP: Remember the following when you wish to use the aperture creatively…

-…a large aperture results in a small depth of field.
+…a large aperture results in a small DOF.
 Or more blur.

 …smaller apertures result in a large depth of field.
 Or more in focus.

-- the distancing and positioning of your subjects with each other and other elements in the scene
+- the distancing and positioning of your subject with each other and other elements in the scene

 - the focal length of your lens

-- the distance between your subjects in regards to the background and/or the foreground
+- the distance between your subject in regards to the background and/or the foreground

 Up to this point, we’ve discussed the aperture in general terms: large, small, opening, hole, etc..
 However, there is another term you should become familiar with, which is “f-stop.”
-It’s sometimes referred to as an f number.
+It’s sometimes referred to as an f number (or f stop number).
 There are two parts to the f-stop: the “f” and the “stop.”
 Both have different meanings.
 Let’s go over both.

 What the "f"

-“f” in “f stop” is short for focal length.
+“f” in “f-stop” is short for focal length.
 Lenses come in all different sizes (focal lengths).
-My two favorite types of lenses are the Nikon 50mm and 85mm.
+My favorite types of lenses are the Nikon 50mm and 85mm.
 The 50 and 85 represent the focal length of those lenses.
 Oh, and they’re also referred to as prime lenses.

 Why does this matter?
-Well, it will help you understand the creative outcome of your image based on the aperture selected.
+Well, it will help you understand the creative outcome of your photograph based on the aperture selected.
 Let’s find out how…

 First, take a look at the apertures, and their corresponding f numbers, with the images to the left.
 Notice anything weird about the aperture size and the f numbers?

-Have you ever wondered why an f-stop is written like this f/4 vs. 4?
+Have you ever wondered why an f stop number is written like this f/4 vs. 4?
 Here’s why.
 Two things are listed before the number; an “f” and a forward slash: f/

 We’ve already established that “f” = focal length.